 Researchers hypothesize that poorly controlled OSA impedes immune function, leading to more severe flu cases even among the vaccinated.
 In fact, immune changes brought on by untreated OSA may even make vaccines less effective.

-What do the findings on OSA and Flu mean for my patients?
+What do the findings on OSA and the flu mean for my patients?

 Finally, as we await the Coronavirus vaccine, the findings on untreated OSA and vaccine effectiveness are worrying.
 Our most vulnerable patients need immune systems that can react appropriately to vaccines.
-Talk to your patients about the risks of untreated OSA, remind them to get vaccinated, but also encourage them to get treated so that those vaccines can be effective.
+Talk to your patients about the risks of untreated OSA, remind them to get vaccinated, and encourage them to get treated so those vaccines can be effective.